Meet your Executive Board

 In solidarity, Edgar

 Amy received both of her Multiple Subject and Special Education credentials from Cal State San Marcos.
-She has a Masters in Teaching from Grand Canyon University in Phoenix and has taught SDC, RSP and grades 1-4.
-Amy has been with Temecula Unified for 25 years and currently teaches fourth grade at Temecula Elementary School.
+She has a Masters in Teaching from Grand Canyon University in Phoenix and has taught SDC, RSP and grades K-4.
+Amy has been with Temecula Unified for 27 years and currently teaches fourth grade at Temecula Elementary School.
 During her off time Amy enjoys traveling, kayaking and yoga.
-She is looking forward to being TVEA's secretary.
+She is looking forward to being TVEA's secretary for the 10th year.

 Elementary Area Rep

 JES, RHES, PVES, TTES, TLES, ARES, CHES, VES, RES